jonstraveladventures/apnea-trainer/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 📚 Scientific References

+This application incorporates training methodologies validated by peer-reviewed research in exercise physiology and diving medicine:

+- **Declercq, L. et al. (2024).** "A dive into the physiological responses to maximal apneas, O₂ and CO₂ tables in apnea novices." *European Journal of Applied Physiology*, 124, 3593-3606.

+- **Massini, D.A. et al. (2022).** "Training methods for maximal static apnea performance: a systematic review and meta-analysis." *Journal of Sports Medicine and Physical Fitness*, 62(1), 77–85.

+- **Engan, H. et al. (2013).** "Effects of two weeks of daily apnea training on diving response, spleen contraction, and erythropoiesis in novel subjects." *Scandinavian Journal of Medicine & Science in Sports*, 23(3), 340-348.

+- **Bezruk, D. et al. (2024).** "The effect of static apnea diving training on physiological parameters of people with a sports orientation and sedentary participants: A pilot study." *Sports*, 12(6), 140.

+- **Schagatay, E. et al. (1999).** "Effects of repeated apneas on apneic time and diving response in non-divers." *Undersea & Hyperbaric Medicine*, 26(3), 143-149.

+**Note**: This application incorporates training methodologies validated by peer-reviewed research in exercise physiology and diving medicine.

 ## 📄 License